pauldmccarthy/fsleyes/userdoc/troubleshooting.rst

    (the bottom example above).

-The first scenario is not a problme - you can safely load and view data from different subjects and studies into FSLeyes, but be aware that there will be no anatomical correspondence, across the different images, in the world or voxel coordinates.
+The first scenario is not a problem - you can safely load and view data from different subjects and studies into FSLeyes, but be aware that there will be no anatomical correspondence, across the different images, in the world or voxel coordinates.